How fast can I get bridging finance?

-Another area that often slows down bridging finance applications is a poor choice of solicitor.
+Another area that often slows down applications is a poor choice of solicitor.

 Bridging loans are a specialist product and the process of arranging one is quite different from that of arranging a mortgage.
-Your solicitor must also be experienced in arranging bridging finance.
+Your solicitor must also be experienced in arranging this type of finance.

 There are several ways to prevent issues with your solicitor upfront.
 The key ones are:

-- Directly ask your solicitor about their experience in dealing with bridging loans.
+- Directly ask your solicitor about their experience in dealing with bridging.
 Both the practice and the individual that you’re dealing with must both be highly experienced.

-- Ask for examples for specific examples of when they have successfully arranged bridging loans previously.
+- Ask for examples for specific examples of when they have successfully arranged bridging finance previously.

 - Be clear on how quickly you would like the application to complete.
 In this situation, people often say ‘as soon as possible’, but this is counterproductive.
 In reality, it is often disregarded.
 Be clear on the date that you’re aiming for, and if appropriate, any hard-borrowing deadlines that you’re working to that must be adhered to.

 - Ask about your solicitor’s workload.
 It is often the case that the person acting can undertake the work but does not have the time needed to give the application the attention that it needs.

 How you can speed up completion of your application